How to teach Reported Speech

 Now, get teaching!

 We hope these teaching points give you enough confidence to teach reported speech to your ESL students.
 Your students don’t need to be advanced ESL learners to tackle reported speech, but they do need to be confident in each tense you intend them to backshift between.
-If your not sure about your student’s comfort level, try our RS1.1-Intro-to-Reported-Speech lesson, where we only backshift between the Present Simple and Past Simple.
+If you’re not sure about your student’s comfort level, try our RS1.1-Intro-to-Reported-Speech lesson, where we only backshift between the Present Simple and Past Simple.

 If you’d like access to the 6 lesson I’ve published on Reported Speech, you can find them at the bottom of our Teacher page.